iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 - The ratio of **true positive predictions** (TPs) to the **total actual positives**.
 - Measures the **correctly identified positive cases** (TPs) from all the **actual positive cases**.
 - Recall is a crucial metric when minimizing **False Negatives (FN)** is a priority. (e.g. Medical Diagnosis, Corona, Fraud Detection)
-- **FN:** The number of instances that were incorrectly classified as negative
+- **FN:** The number of instances that were incorrectly classified as negative.

 Example: Medical Diagnosis
 1. Precision: A FP (Incorrectly diagnosing a healthy person can lead to unnecessary treatment)
-2. Recall: A FN (Incorrectly diagnosing a sick person as healthy can lead to delayed treatment0)
+2. Recall: A FN (Incorrectly diagnosing a sick person as healthy can lead to delayed treatment)

 Example: Fraud Detection
-1. Precision: A FP (Flagging a legitimate transaction as fraudelent can inconvenience customers and damage repoutation)
+1. Precision: A FP (Flagging a legitimate transaction as fraudelent can damage customer relationships)
 2. Recall: A FN (Failing to detect fraudelent claims can result in significant financial losses)

 ![Recall](Image/Recall.png)